minity-script/minity/docs/SYNTAX.md

 ## mclang syntax

-Mclang code is written in files with `.mclang` efile xtension.
+Mclang code is written in files with the `.mclang` file extension.
 Mclang will parse your code and compile it into `.mcfunction` files in your datapack.
 Some mclang statements will also produce or alter `.json` files in your datapack.

 You can use IDE extensions for syntax highlighting and error reporting.

 ## Basic Syntax